PENTA CEO shares personal branding strategies with Central Mass business women

 She was recently the featured speaker at the Corridor Nine Area Chamber of Commerce’s Business Forward Females (BFF) May luncheon, held at the Boston Marlborough Courtyard by Marriott in Marlborough on May 13, 2014.The BFF networking group for women was developed to encourage, support, educate, and promote business women in the Corridor Nine Area Chamber of Commerce region.

 “Many believe that personal branding is about the exterior packaging of an individual,” said Penta.
 “However, there is much more to it.
-It starts with discovering yourself, and arriving at clarity of who you are, and playing to your strengths with the highest level of integrity and authenticity.”
+It starts with discovering yourself, and arriving at the clarity of who you are, and playing to your strengths with the highest level of integrity and authenticity.”
 For example, if you are a construction company, you want to know personally as well as professionally what your niche is and who you want your target audience to be, you can then work around that and get creative.
 Using a logo maker online to construct a unique logo brand that will appeal to your audience and bring more awareness.

 During the program, Penta helped attendees develop a greater awareness of what they could do to delve deep within themselves and find answers to questions that would help them on their journeys to creating and developing their personal brands.

 “It’s impossible to create a brand without research and development, assessing market needs and opportunities, and positioning.
 It’s interesting that many people ‘package’ themselves without truly digging deep enough to gain an understanding of who they really are, before springing off in whatever role they put themselves in at any given time,” said Penta.
 “How can we simply package a brand, without truly knowing what that brand represents on every level?
 The same is true with respect to personal branding.”

 Nearly 100 women representing various industries from the Central Massachusetts and Metrowest region attended the program.